chdean/leaflet-travelogue/readme.md

 The following variables must be set in *map.js*:

 - dataSource - the GeoJSON file leaflet-travelogue reads for the map points and accompanying information.
 The "title" and "description" properties of each point are used in the sidebar.
-- tileLayer - if using the default mapbox tileset, simply add your API key
+- tileLayer - URL for the basemap

 # Use